el-tocino/localcroft/precise/Precise.md

 Any time you add more data, I find it's best to start training all over.
 If you aren't reviewing progress on tensorboard, you need to start.
 If you're having trouble hitting upper .90's in val_acc, you're probably not going to have a good model.

 For my data, the sweet spot for number of steps appears to be 350, batch size 5000, and sensitivity of .8.
+YOUR DATA WILL LIKELY NEED DIFFERENT PARAMETERS TO MAKE AN OPTIMUM MODEL.
 This gets my val_acc numbers up to the high .999s.
-You can model further if your accuracy (val_acc on tensorboard) isn't there AND it keeps getting closer.
+You can model further if your accuracy (val_acc on tensorboard) isn't that high AND it keeps getting closer.
 I've modeled to 1k, this wasn't more effective than 500.

 After the model completes, be sure to run precise-test.
 Any false triggers should be reviewed, and new clips recorded to reinforce whatever you see.
 A particular fake word?
 Add three more clips of it.
 A slow wake word?
 Add a few more slow clips.
 After enabling local uploads, I have managed to almost double my wake word clip count in a bit over a week.
 I highly recommend this if you're trying to model custom words.
 The uploader can be pulled from this repo and run without having to run a local backend.